mannshrimali2110/Movie-MERN-Project/Readme.md

 # DATABASE SETUP:
 a Database called 'movieDB' with a collection called 'movies' should be created when you run the above script.
-Import the CSV or JSON file in the Database.
+Import the CSV or JSON file from the 'Database' Folder.

 # Your Project is all set to run now.